-- Check language and images: Always pre-test communications before distributing more widely to check on audience understanding, and appropriateness of the language and images used - Establish what's in it for young people: Quickly establish that the communication is for young people and that it is a two-way conversation.
+- Establish what's in it for young people: Quickly establish that the communication is for young people and that it is a two-way conversation.
 Consider whether your communications can be created by or with young people, rather than just being a one-way channel of speaking to them.
-Create a conversational approach that is honest and respectful - Empower the audience: It is important to empower children and young people to have ownership of an issue and the conversation around it (in an age-appropriate manner).
+Create a conversational approach that is honest and respectful - o Empower the audience: It is important to empower children and young people to have ownership of an issue and the conversation around it (in an age-appropriate manner).
 Consider safe, positive use of technology and how digital tools can support this. - Assess all communications through a lens of inclusion, equity and diversity: commit resources to support the equity and diversity of the children and young people, including but not limited to supporting the needs of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, children with a disability, LGBTQI+, and those unable to live at home.